 2. GETTING YOUR MEDICAL RECORD

 SUMMARY

 You have the right to see your medical record.
 You also have the right to get a copy of your medical record.
-These rights are often called the right of access to your medical record.
+These rights are often called the right to access your medical record.